 to the tab on the CRT, covering it with duct tape, and soldering the other end into the power chassis.

-Here's the TV in action, playing an old Sherlock Holmes movie from a DVD:
+Here's the TV in action, playing an old Hitchcock movie (The Lady Vanishes) from a DVD:

 Now that the radio and TV are finished, I can appreciate the value of piping the TV's audio